Maurice Berkeley (died 1617)

 Maurice Berkeley (c.
-15761617) was an English landowner and gentleman who sat in the House of Commons at various times between 1597 and 1614.
+1576 – 1617) of Bruton Abbey in the parish of Bruton, Somerset, was an English landowner and gentleman who as a Member of Parliament sat in the House of Commons at various times between 1597 and 1614.

-Family
+Origins

-Maurice Berkeley was the eldest son of Sir Henry Berkeley (d.1601) of Bruton Abbey, Somerset, and Margaret Lygon (d.
-1616), widow of Sir Thomas Russell (d.
-1574) of Strensham, Worcestershire, and a daughter of William Lygon (d.
-29 September 1567), esquire, of Madresfield Court, Worcestershire, by Eleanor Dennis.
-By his mother's marriage to Sir Henry Berkeley, Maurice Berkeley had two brothers of the whole blood, Henry Berkeley and Edward Berkeley, and by her first marriage to Sir Thomas Russell, Maurice Berkeley had a half-brother, Thomas Russell (1570-1634) of Strensham, who married firstly Katherine Bampfield (d. before 1599) and secondly, Anne St. Leger, widow of Thomas Digges, and who in 1616 was overseer of the will of William Shakespeare.
+Maurice Berkeley was the eldest son and heir of Sir Henry Berkeley (d.1601) of Bruton, by his wife Margaret Lygon (d.1616) (herself a great-granddaughter of Maurice, Lord Berkeley), the widow of Sir Thomas Russell (d.
+1574) of Strensham in Worcestershire, and a daughter of William Lygon, Esquire, (d.1567) of Madresfield Court in Worcestershire, by his wife Eleanor Dennis.
+He had two brothers of the whole blood, Henry Berkeley, MP for Ilchester, and Edward Berkeley, and a half-brother (by his mother's first marriage to Sir Thomas Russell), Thomas Russell (1570-1634) of Strensham, who married firstly Katherine Bampfield (d. before 1599) and secondly, Anne St. Leger, widow of Thomas Digges.
+Russell in 1616 was overseer of the will of William Shakespeare.

 Career

-On 13 February 1590 Berkeley matriculated at Queen's College, Oxford, at the age of thirteen, together with his eleven-year-old brother, Henry.
+On 13 February 1590, Berkeley matriculated at Queen's College, Oxford, at the age of thirteen, together with his eleven-year-old brother, Henry.
 His half-brother, Thomas Russell, was also at Queen's College at the time, in his second year.
 Berkeley graduated BA on 14 February 1593, and was admitted to the Middle Temple in 1594.

 In the 1590s, acrimonious conflicts between Sir Henry Berkeley's father and Henry Herbert, 2nd Earl of Pembroke, required the intervention of the Queen and the Star Chamber; however, Maurice Berkeley appears to have managed to remain uninvolved in his father's long-standing quarrels with Pembroke.

 Berkeley was with Essex in the expedition to Cadiz in 1596, and in January 1598 was to have accompanied his cousin, Sir Robert Cecil, to France, although it is unclear whether he did travel to the continent at that time.
 In August of that year he requested a military appointment.
-In 1601 he succeeded his father.
+In 1601, he succeeded his father.

 In 1597, Berkeley was elected a Member of Parliament for Truro.
 He was elected as one of the members for Somerset in 1601 and for Minehead in 1604.
 In 1614 he was re-elected as a knight of the shire for Somerset.